The-Anarchist-Christians/Modded-Macintosh/README.md

 # Modded Macintosh
-This is the modded API for MacOS without asking Apple because they did not publish the codes for safety purposes.
+This is the modded API for MacOS without asking Apple because they did not publish the codes for safety reasons.
 ## Description
 test